g-erm/tp/docs/UserGuide.md

 <br>

 Step 2.
-The command result will depend on the candidate you have selected to display on the detailed panel.
 The *CANdidates* application will show the following message in the *result display*
->Display Candidate: {Name} Phone: {Phone} Email: {Email} Experience: {Experience} Date of Application: {Date of application} Address: {Address} Link: {Link}  Expected Salary: {Expected salary} Blacklisted: {Blacklist status} Tags: {Tags}
+>Displaying candidate!

 <br>